BuildWithMatija

 Another interesting detail from the preview was Tailwind compatibility.

-Payload 4.0 is expected to make Tailwind easier to use with the admin panel by using a Tailwind-style reset approach and reducing conflicts.
+Payload CMS 4.0 is expected to make Tailwind easier to use with the admin panel by using a Tailwind-style reset approach and reducing conflicts.

 This is a practical improvement.